-3.2. - The formal validity of contracts and other juridical acts has traditionally been determined in accordance with the rule locus regit actum, a principle that has been universally recognized since the Middle Ages ().
-The conflict of laws with respect to the form of contracts is therefore another area in which the place of communication continues to play a crucial role, thereby opening a further field for unfortunate interaction with Article 10(3) UN Electronic Communications Convention.
+The formal validity of contracts and other juridical acts has traditionally been determined in accordance with the rule locus regit actum, a principle that has been universally recognised since the Middle Ages (Dicey, Morris & Collins 2012: paras 32-128).
+The conflict of laws with respect to the form of contracts is therefore another area in which the place of communication continues to play a crucial role, thereby opening a further field for unfortunate interaction with article 10(3) of the UN Electronic Communications Convention.